 Disputation of Irrational Beliefs: This involves questioning the validity and utility of irrational beliefs.
 For example, if an individual believes “I can’t handle stress without drugs,” the therapist might ask, “What evidence do you have that you can’t manage stress in other ways?”
 This process helps individuals see the flaws in their thinking and develop more rational alternatives.

 Cognitive Reframing: Once irrational beliefs are identified, they are replaced with rational beliefs.
-For instance, “I can’t handle stress without drugs” can be reframed to “I have the ability to manage stress in healthier ways, and using drugs is not the only solution.”
+For instance, “I can’t handle stress without drugs” can be reframed to “I can manage stress in healthier ways, and using drugs is not the only solution.”

 Emotional Regulation: Techniques such as mindfulness and relaxation exercises help individuals manage their emotions more effectively, reducing the need for substance use as an emotional escape.

-REBT is typically conducted in a structured format, with sessions focusing on identifying irrational beliefs, disputing them, and reinforcing rational alternatives.
+REBT is typically structured, with sessions focusing on identifying irrational beliefs, disputing them, and reinforcing rational alternatives.
 It can be applied in individual or group therapy settings, offering flexibility to meet the needs of different individuals.
 The active and directive nature of REBT requires individuals to engage fully in the therapeutic process, fostering a sense of agency and empowerment.

-A significant strength of REBT is its applicability to various types of substance abuse disorders and its ability to address co-occurring mental health issues, such as anxiety and depression.
+A significant strength of this approach is its applicability to various types of substance abuse disorders and its ability to address co-occurring mental health issues, such as anxiety and depression.
 This comprehensive approach ensures that individuals receive holistic care that promotes overall well-being.

 Contingency Management: Positive Reinforcement